xiaoli543/xiaoli543.github.io/_pages/about.md

   - /about.html
 ---

 I am Tang Xiaoli, a fourth-year Ph.D. student at the College of Computing and Data Science (CCDS), Nanyang Technological University (NTU).
-My Ph.D. supervisor is [Prof. Yu Han](https://sites.google.com/site/hanyushomepage/home), and my Master's supervisor is Prof. Song Hengjie from School of Engineering, South China University of Technology.
+My Ph.D. supervisor is [Prof. Yu Han](https://sites.google.com/site/hanyushomepage/home), and my Master's supervisor is Prof. Song Hengjie from School of Software Engineering, South China University of Technology.

 Research Interests
 ======